 And this is another game that I play as well.
 I think this one is called Two Dots and again you can see there’s a graphic in the background with a line and each level is marked on.
 You can see that, the level I’ve got to do next has got flames coming out of it, which means it’s extra hard.

 So there’s visual prompts about what that journey might look like for me and where I’m going and I can scroll backwards as well and see how far I’ve come.

-That’s fine and games.
+That’s fine for games.
 But how does that work work in a project or business context?

-Well monday dot com I’ve just picked one of many different software providers, and they use their the same principle for their software on boarding.
+Well monday.com, I’ve just picked one of many different software providers, and they use their the same principle for their software onboarding.